 Can you give us a brief overview of your career journey at Student Beans?

-I set up the business with my brother James when we left university around 11 years ago.
-James and I ran the business side by side for the first 8 years and then James began focusing on other ideas he’d been working on, at which point I took over as the Managing Director.
+I set up the business with my brother James when we left university around 13 years ago.
+James and I ran the business side by side for the first 8 years, and then James began focusing on other ideas he’d been working on, at which point I took over as the Managing Director.
 I have always been focused very much on building the team, product development, engineering and developing ideas for growth.
-Over the years, I have had the pleasure of working on developing lots of ideas, but over the past 3 years, I’d say we’ve very much been focusing on some of the core concepts that initially drove us to set up the company in the first place.
-So, in that sense, we’ve gone in a full circle over the past decade and we’ve really gone back to our roots, so that’s where we are right now.

-The best way to describe Student Beans… We are a platform that connects students with brands and we provide a verification service that gives students access to loyalty programs run by brands.
-In really simple terms, we help to empower students to thrive by giving them access to special, often magical, discounts and offers from the amazing brands we work with.
+We are a platform that connects students with brands and we provide a verification service that gives students access to loyalty programs run by brands.
+In really simple terms, we help to empower students to thrive by giving them access to special discounts and offers from the amazing brands we work with.

-So, the initial idea behind Student Beans actually came out of a dissertation that James wrote, when he was at university in Birmingham.
-I was a student in Nottingham and I saw the paper, he actually shared with me, what he had submitted and I could really relate to the underlying idea.
-I saw it as a real problem, the fundamental issue being that, students wanted a good deal and brands wanted to try and engage more students.
-Student Beans was effectively going to solve that problem.
-Using technology at a point in time, when essentially, smartphones didn’t really exist, was an ambitious challenge.
-It was all desktop internet based and wasn’t what it is now but that’s basically where the idea came from and how it grew into what it is today.
+The initial idea behind Student Beans actually came out of a dissertation that James wrote when he was at university in Birmingham.
+I was a student in Nottingham and I saw the paper and could really relate to the underlying idea.
+The fundamental issue was that students wanted a good deal and brands wanted to try and engage more students.
+Student Beans was effectively going to solve that problem using technology.

 How did you come up with the name ‘Student Beans’?

-Fantastic question, it was a very long and arduous exercise.
+It was a very long and arduous exercise!
 The short answer is, it was the only domain name available, even after about 4 weeks of brainstorming.
-This is obviously, going back quite a while ago but tying that in with our core focus; Baked beans, certainly when I was at university, were considered to be the staple diet of students.
-I don’t know, but I think that’s probably evolved slightly, in fact, I’m pretty sure it’s noodles now!
+Baked beans, certainly when I was at university, were considered to be the staple diet of students.
+I’m pretty sure it’s noodles now!
 But, the underlying reason was that beans were cheap and cheerful and we found that students could ultimately relate to them.
-So, there was a budget connotation around them and we also liked the branding concepts that you could build around them.
+So, there was a budget connotation around them, and we also liked the branding concepts that you could build around them.

 Just before I set up the business with James, I also dipped my toe into the water of eBay.
 I was selling products for kids, which I was importing from China.
-They were wristbands, I don’t know if anyone remembers but there was a huge craze for these wristbands in school playgrounds back in 2004 to 2005 and I did a great job there.
-I built up a bit of money which in turn, enabled me to invest in the business and set it up.
+There was a huge craze for these wristbands in school playgrounds back in 2004 to 2005 and I built up a bit of money which in turn enabled me to invest in the business and set it up.
 So that was me, kind of testing the water in the entrepreneurial world and also getting to understand a bit more about the internet.
-So, I learnt a bit about HTML programming, if you can call it programming, but basically building up and marking up web pages and that gave me the bug and a bit of confidence to start thinking about the idea of creating an internet-based business.
-We had a successful first few months and I actually never went back to JP Morgan, so maybe the job is still open!
+I learnt a bit about HTML programming, basically building up and marking up web pages and that gave me the bug and a bit of confidence to start thinking about the idea of creating an internet-based business.
+We had a successful first few months and I actually never went back to JP Morgan.

 What about the business are you most proud of?